Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

-Here, using very high-quality WS$_2$ monolayers encapsulated in hBN, we observe the field-induced shifts of the $1s$, $2s$, $3s$, $4s$, and $5s$ states of the neutral ``A" exciton up to 65~T. Crucially, these data provide a quantitative measurement of $m_r$ in monolayer WS$_2$.
+Here we observe the field-induced shifts of the $1s$, $2s$, $3s$, $4s$, and $5s$ states of the neutral A exciton up to 65~T. Crucially, these data provide a quantitative measurement of $m_r$ in monolayer WS$_2$.
 Equally importantly, these results also allow a detailed and quantitative comparison with the popular Rytova-Keldysh model that describes the non-hydrogenic electrostatic potential $V(r)$ between an electron and hole in a 2D material, from which the dielectric screening properties, exciton binding energy and size, and free particle bandgap can also be determined.

 Figure \ref{WS2}(b) shows normalized transmission spectra, $T/T_0$, at selected magnetic fields $B$ for both $\sigma^\pm$ circular polarizations (where $T_0$ is a background reference spectrum).
-At $B$=0 two narrow absorption lines are visible at $2.058$ and $2.199$ eV, and with increasing field additional higher-energy and rapidly-shifting features are observed.
-To most easily visualize these trends, Fig. \ref{WS2}(c) shows an intensity map of all the $T/T_0$ spectra from $-65$~T to $+$65~T. A systematic series of absorption features are clearly resolved, that correspond (as confirmed below) to the $1s$ ground state and the excited $ns$ Rydberg states of the neutral ``A'' exciton.
-Their presence and narrow widths attest to the excellent optical quality of the WS$_2$ monolayer that is achieved by hBN encapsulation.
+At $B$=0 two narrow (width $\approx$10~meV) absorption lines are visible at $2.058$ and $2.199$ eV, and with increasing field additional higher-energy and rapidly-shifting features are observed.
+To most easily visualize these trends, Fig. \ref{WS2}(c) shows an intensity map of all the $T/T_0$ spectra from $-65$~T to $+$65~T. A systematic series of absorption features are clearly resolved, that correspond (as confirmed below) to the $1s$ ground state and the excited $ns$ Rydberg states of the neutral A exciton.
 We emphasize that the highly excited Rydberg excitons ($4s$, $5s$) can only be clearly resolved in large $B$.
 Primarily this is because large magnetic fields increase the exciton's absorption oscillator strength by providing an additional effective confining potential which `squeezes' the exciton wavefunction, thereby increasing the electron-hole overlap particularly for highly excited states that are only weakly bound at $B$=0 \cite{Miura}.
 This highlights a further benefit of very large magnetic fields for optical spectroscopy of Rydberg excitons in semiconductors.
-Finally, we note that the neutral ``B" exciton in monolayer WS$_2$, not shown, appears as a broader absorption feature at higher energies near 2.45~eV and is not discussed further.
+We also note that the absence of any absorption features related to charged excitons confirms close-to-zero doping levels in the monolayer.
+Finally, the neutral B exciton in monolayer WS$_2$, not shown, appears as a broader absorption feature at higher energies near 2.45~eV and is not discussed further.